In his new memoir, Barack Obama writes of hope, despair and life at the center of a divided nation

 So, with the choice finalized, Obama and Biden awaited Republican nominee John McCain’s announcement of his vice-presidential pick.
-Biden learned of the decision in a meeting with Obama from a text message on an adviser’s Blackberry.
+Biden learned of the decision in a meeting with Obama from a text message on an adviser’s BlackBerry.

 “Who the hell is Sarah Palin?”
 Biden said.